MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 2. **Download the `.exe` file to your smartphone** by scanning the **QR code** found in the Android App` folder.

 3. **Open the application**
-4. **Grant the necessary permissions** to the application so it can detect Bluetooth devices connected to your Android.This can be done via your phone’s **Bluetooth or app settings**.
+4. **Grant the necessary permissions** to the application so it can detect Bluetooth® devices connected to your Android.This can be done via your phone’s **Bluetooth® or app settings**.

-5.  **Click on the Bluetooth button**.
+5.  **Click on the Bluetooth® button**.

 6. **Select the HC-05 module** from the list of available devices.